 Template guidelines

-1. Choose a page format
+1. Course page format

 Format